Iceblaze9527/Linux-Learning/Raspberry Pi/Welcome file.md

 ### 3.3 Troubleshooting
 - If the command reports `dd: DISK_IDENTIFIER: Resource busy`, you need to unmount the volume first `sudo diskutil unmountDisk DISK_IDENTIFIER`.
 - If the command reports `dd: bs: illegal numeric value`, change the block size `bs=1m` to `bs=1M`.
-If the command reports dd: /dev/rdiskN: Operation not permitted, go to System Preferences -> Security & Privacy -> Privacy -> Files and Folders -> Give Removable Volumes access to Terminal.
+- If the command reports `dd: DISK_IDENTIFIER: Operation not permitted`, go to `System Preferences -> Security & Privacy -> Privacy -> Files and Folders -> Give Removable Volumes access to Terminal`.

-If the command reports dd: /dev/rdiskN: Permission denied, the partition table of the SD card is being protected against being overwritten by Mac OS.
-Erase the SD card's partition table using this command:

-sudo diskutil partitionDisk /dev/diskN 1 MBR "Free Space" "%noformat%" 100%

-That command will also set the permissions on the device to allow writing.
-Now issue the dd command again.
+- If the command reports `dd: DISK_IDENTIFIER: Permission denied, the partition table of the SD card is being protected against being overwritten by Mac OS`.
+Erase the SD card's partition table using this command: `sudo diskutil partitionDisk /dev/diskN 1 MBR "Free Space" "%noformat%" 100%` That command will also set the permissions on the device to allow writing.
+Now issue the `dd` command again.

 ## 4. Eject

-After the dd command finishes, eject the card:
+After the `dd` command finishes, eject the card:

-sudo diskutil eject /dev/rdiskN
+`sudo diskutil eject DISK_IDENTIFIER`